-- You must begin your file with a header row that describes what each field contains (see example at bottom).
+- You must begin your file with a Column Heading that describes what each field

-- You must include the required fields from the table below: title, price, description, and category.
+- You must include at least these required fields: id, title, price, description,

 - Duplicate titles will not import.